The Ape and the Sushi Master

-The Ape and the Sushi Master is a popular science book by Frans de Waal.
+The Ape and the Sushi Master: Cultural Reflections by a Primatologist is a popular science book by Frans de Waal.
 It is an overview of animal behavior and psychology, with an emphasis on primates.

 It places a special emphasis on the anthropomorphological traits of primates of several different species.
 It also includes a short history of anthropomorphology and some of that field's pioneers.
+The title is meant to reflect an analogy between how primates learn and the cultural process of how sushi-making skills are passed down from master to apprentice.